The team

 Ione Ianniruberto was born in 1999.
 In April 2024, she received her Master’s Degree in Biomedical Engineering from Politecnico di Milano.
 In her master thesis she investigates the role of a new risk factor for type A Aortic dissection in collaboration with the Monaldi Hospital of Naples.
 Currently enrolled as a PhD researcher at the Computer Modeling Lab (CM-Lab) at Politecnico di Milano, her research activity in collaboration with the Cornell University in New York, aims at investigating the impact of ascending aorta graft implantation on descending aorta biomechanics.

-Davide Milesi, MSc, Research Fellow
+Davide Milesi, MSc, PhD Candidate

 Davide Milesi was born in 1998.
 In December 2023, he received his Master’s degree in Biomedical Engineering from Politecnico di Milano with a thesis on computer vision, developed at the STORM Lab of University of Leeds (UK).
 During his thesis work, which was awarded with a “Thesis abroad” scholarship, he developed a depth estimation method for colonoscopy, based on a deep learning approach.
 He currently works as Research Fellow at the Computer Modeling Lab (CM-Lab) at Politecnico di Milano, his research activity aims to develop artificial intelligence solutions to improve clinical procedures like brain tumor craniotomy, deep brain stimulation and surgery for craniosynostosis.